A forecast of the sensitivity of the DALI Experiment to Galactic axion dark matter: Introduction

-In this manuscript we report the simulation of an observational campaign.
+In this manuscript we report the simulation of an observational campaign intended to find the axion in the vicinity of the black star shown in Fig. \ref{Fig_0}—a DFSZ I axion of $\approx$50 $\upmu$eV mass.
 The rest of the manuscript is structured as follows.
-In Sec. \ref{II} we define the statistical model, the data processing is described in Sec. \ref{III} and results are reported and discussed in Sec. \ref{IV}.
+In Sec. \ref{II} we define the statistical model, the data processing is described in Sec. \ref{III}, while the results are reported and discussed in Sec. \ref{IV}.